StreetVoice/HysteriaPlayer/README.md

 1. __setupSourceGetter:ItemsCount:__
 2. __asyncSetupSourceGetter:ItemsCount:__

+__ItemsCount__ tells HysteriaPlayer the counts of your data source, you have to update it using `setItemsCount:(NSUInteger)count` if your datasource's count is changed.

 ### setupSourceGetter:ItemsCount: ###
 The simplest way.
 When player ask for an index that it would liked to use, return your source link as NSString value inside the index given block.